schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Differentiation

-A recognised parts salesperson hopes a altercation at a emissary door.
+A recognised parts salesperson hopes an altercation at an emissary door.

 ## Constable